deepakkumar1984/SuperchargedArray/README.md

 ### Execution Result:

+Test result to execute math ops y = trunc(a * Sin(b) + cos(a) * exp(b)) for 100 million elements

 .NET For Loop Time (in ms): 22317

-Selected device: GeForce GTX 1080 Ti, With Accelerator (in ms): 8741
+GeForce GTX 1080 Ti                    : 8741 ms

-Selected device: Intel(R) UHD Graphics 630, With Accelerator (in ms): 6723
+Intel(R) UHD Graphics 630              : 6723 ms

-Selected device: Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz, With Accelerator (in ms): 7380
+Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz: 7380 ms

-Selecting 33% of CPU processing, With Parallel Thread Time (in ms): 14332
+33% of CPU parallel processing                  : 14332 ms

-Selecting 66% of CPU processing, With Parallel Thread Time (in ms): 7716
+66% of CPU parallel processing                  : 7716 ms

-Selecting 100% of CPU processing, With Parallel Thread Time (in ms): 6420
+100% of CPU parallel processing:				: 6420 ms

 The .NET standard loop takes about 22 seconds, whereas with 100% CPU parallel approach using ArrayExtension it finishes off in 6 sec which is one-fourth of time taken.
 But for long running process using full CPU is not ideal.
 With ArrayExtension.Accelerated, which internally uses SIMD (Single Instruction Multiple Data), you can achive greater speed without using 100% of the hardware.
 But you can always fine-tune to use 100% of the hardware and achieve ultimate speed.